timfawcett

 Tim Fawcett - Painter

-Tim Fawcett is a painter, originally from Cambridge, studied Fine Art at Sunderland and Cambridge with a brief spell of PGCE training at Brighton where he continued to paint and exhibit whilst freelancing as an architectural designer.
+Tim Fawcett is a painter, originally from Cambridge, studied Fine Art at Cambridge and Sunderland, gaining a B.A.(Hons) with a brief spell of PGCE training at Brighton where he continued to paint and exhibit whilst freelancing as an architectural designer.
 He moved to the Isle of Wight, UK in 2016, in order to commit to his practice full time.

 Exhibitions